wkaisertexas/wkaisertexas.github.io/src/content/project/ml-with-tfjs.md

 # Goals and non-goals

 Machine Learning with TensorFlow JS is a beginner-friendly course.
-The course is designed to give students exposure to recent ai developments and a fundamental understanding of machine learning paradigms.
-Unlike traditional courses taught, a deep-dive on the underlying mathematics will not take place and the final projects will bea  communicable, portable project.
+This course is designed to give students exposure to recent ai developments and a fundamental understanding of machine learning paradigms.
+Unlike traditional courses taught, a deep-dive on the underlying mathematics will not take place and the final projects will be a communicable, portable project.

 # Design